Think You Might Have ADHD? Take This 4-Minute Quiz

 ADULT ADHD TREATMENT

-If you are diagnosed with ADD/ADHD, be aware that in some cases, treatment may require medication.
-However, many people see improvement with natural treatments for ADD/ADHD.
+If you are diagnosed with ADHD, be aware that in some cases, treatment may involve stimulant medication.
+However, stimulants aren’t right for all types of ADHD and many people see improvement with natural treatments for ADD/ADHD.
+Finding what’s most effective for you and your ADHD type is the key.

 ADD/ADHD and other mental health issues can’t wait.
 At Amen Clinics, we’re here for you.
 We offer in-clinic brain scanning and appointments, as well as mental telehealth, clinical evaluations, and therapy for adults, teens, children, and couples.
 Find out more by speaking to a specialist today at 888-288-9834 or visit our contact page here.